yagnahaunj1410/weather-info-service/README.md

 #Please install all the dependencies before running the program
 Initialize a new Node.js project by creating a package.json file:

-bash
-Copy code
 npm init -y
 This will create a package.json file with default settings.

-4. Install Required Packages
+Install Required Packages
-Install the necessary packages: express for creating the server, axios for making HTTP requests, and dotenv for managing environment variables:
+Install the necessary packages: express for creating the server, axios for making HTTP requests, and dotenv for managing environment variables

-bash
-Copy code
 npm install express axios dotenv